dmiska25/leet-tracker/README.md

 - **Confidence:** Measures how much relevant recent evidence you have in a category.
 Maxes out at ~20 weighted solves.
 - **Grouped Attempts:** Multiple attempts on the same problem within one day are grouped to avoid inflation.

+You can read more about the scoring algorithm in the [Scoring Algorithm Deep Dive](docs/leet-tracker-scoring-doc.md).

 ### Recommendations

 For each problem category: